credativ/elephant-shed/README.md

 # Installation

-The Elephant Shed consists of the following Debian packages and their dependencies:
+Elephant Shed consists of the following Debian packages and their dependencies:

   * `elephant-shed`:
     Metapackage that includes the following packages.